-GDPR will apply to all business' in the UK & Europe from 25 May 2018 who work with individuals personal identifiable information (PII)...
+GDPR now apply's to all business' in the UK & Europe and came into force on 25th May 2018.
+The GDPR effects any business that works with individuals personal identifiable information (PII)...
 This can be anything from a name and email address to credit card details and employee information.
 As with the Data Protection Act the core aim is to protect individuals identity and ensure measures are in place with regards to data protection and dealing with individuals rights.

 Click on the sections to expand.

-New individuals rights under GDPR will affect the way you manage your data.
+New individuals rights under GDPR affect the way you manage your data.